RaspAP/raspap-docs/docs/faq.md

 ## <a name="upgrade"></a>How do I upgrade RaspAP?
 Upgrading an existing install without changing your configuration is very straightforward.
 Several different methods are described below.

 The [version 3.0.2](https://github.com/RaspAP/raspap-webgui/releases/tag/3.0.2) release introduced a new feature to upgrade your RaspAP installation.
 To use this, simply navigate to the **About** page and click or tap on the **Check for update** button.
-This queries the GitHub API for a new release, compares it with your current install and prompts you to upgrade if a newer release is available.
+This queries the GitHub API for the latest release version, compares it with your current install and prompts you to upgrade if a newer release is available.

 ![Update](https://github.com/RaspAP/raspap-webgui/assets/229399/9a2ba5af-4a9f-4dfd-8306-048f96292bae){: style="width:520px"}